 Dr. Mahmoud Araissi

-Mahmoud Araissi is an assistant professor of finance.
-He holds a PhD in Economics from Indiana University and he has a mixed background in both economics and social sciences with an emphasis in finance with a BA from the American University of Beirut and an MA from University of Chicago.
+Mahmoud Araissi is an associate professor of finance at the Adnan Kassar School of Business.
+He holds a PhD in Economics from Indiana University and he has a mixed background in both economics and finance with a BA from the American University of Beirut and an MA from University of Chicago.
+He is a certified Islamic finance executive (CIFE) from ETHICA Institute of Islamic Finance since 2018.
+He has extensively researched MENA countries finance and growth in the wake of the Arab spring, as well as corporate governance, gender and performance in firms.
+He is currently working on growth volatility spillovers across countries and the oil and political conflicts in MENA.

 - Money and Banking